 His fascination between the muted literary heritage of folktales from the page compared to their wild impro-delivery by marketplace storytellers began with his travels in Morocco, Turkey and Tunisia in the 1970s.

-His first book Kalila and Dimna — Selected Fables of Bidpai was published by Knopf in 1980 and over the next 30 years was translated into Italian, German, French, and Indonesian.
+His first book Kalila and Dimna — Selected Fables of Bidpai was published by Knopf in 1980 and over the next 30 years was translated into Italian, German, French, Spanish and Indonesian.
 A revised Random House India English edition was published in 2010.

 His second book Kalila and Dimna — Fables of Conflict and Intrigue was published by Medina in 2011.

 These stories speak to and belong to the whole of humanity… What Ramsay has done over the last 30 years is to have made the version for our time.

 Michael Wood historian, BBC broadcaster and author of The Story of India.

 … here, under AUTHOR UPDATES, is the first video from Wood’s culturally-challenging 2009 ICR Lecture (in three clips — as required by Amazon, the next two require separate vid-clicks).

 This “storytelling” at the School of Oriental and African Studies inspired his essay (revised in 2018) •Extraordinary Voyages of the Panchatantra•

 An earlier version of the essay appears as an Afterword in •Fables of Conflict and Intrigue•Click Here

 Pungent and vigorous. . . a wide range of appeal.